thunderrabbit/robnugen-journal-entries/2025/01/07things-to-do-today.md

 ---

 6. ✅ Wash and hang clothes
-2. Parse contents of blue envelope to prepare for annual health exam
+2. ✅ Parse contents of blue envelope to prepare for annual health exam
-4. Write to John Gaughan
+4. ✅ Write to John Gaughan
-3. update YNAB
+3. ✅ update YNAB
-1. Add to SOML I switched to povo2.0 yesterday to greatly reduce my cellphone costs
+1. ✅ Add to SOML I switched to povo2.0 yesterday to greatly reduce my cellphone costs
-5. Cancel water pause (note on front door)
+5. 🔳 Cancel water pause (note on front door)
+10. ✅ Ask Aika about water pause
+11. ❌ Get black shoe polish
+12. ✅ Use inkpad ink on leather shoes
 7. Create Feb event for Yoko
 8. Create hiking event for May
 9. Create walking event for May